shinya7y/UniverseNet/configs/waymo_open/README.md

 ## Notes

 - Models trained on the Waymo Open Dataset cannot be published due to [the dataset license](https://waymo.com/open/terms/).
-  If you need pre-trained UniverseNet models, please take a screenshot of the confirmation mail of the dataset registration, and send it to shinya7y via [Twitter](https://twitter.com/shinya7y), [LinkedIn](https://www.linkedin.com/in/yosukeshinya), or other media.
+  If you need pre-trained UniverseNet models, please send a evidence for Waymo Open Dataset registration to shinya7y via [Twitter](https://twitter.com/shinya7y), [LinkedIn](https://www.linkedin.com/in/yosukeshinya), or other media.
 - In the tables above, test scales are shown by shorter side pixels.
 Longer side pixels are 1.5x.
   The number of maximum total pixels of (1248, 832) for Waymo Open is almost the same as that of (1333, 800) for COCO.